bubbard/site-outage-service/README.md

     - OutageDetailService#getDeviceById
   - Leveraged Streams and Optionals for readability.
 - Web Layer (KrakenWebClient)
   - While we're only using synchronous http calls for this task, with WebClient we can easily extend to support more use-cases.
+WebClient is also recomended instead of RestTemplate (which is now in maintenance mode).
   - Additionally, WebClient supports retry logic in a really simple way.
 Allowing for this service to be resilient against occasional 500 responses.

   ``Retry.backoff(maxRetries, Duration.ofSeconds(minBackoff))``